ajlitterick/FeasChar/README.md

 ### Usage:
 - run MAGMA
-- [if not pre-computed] load "EltTraces.M" and run EFOs_to_file(n) for each order n of an element in the finite group of interest.
+- [if not pre-computed] load "EltTraces.M" and run EFOs_to_file(n) for each order n of an element in the finite group of interest
 - load "n.M" for each relevent element order n
-- Run FeasChar(G,LIE_TYPE,p) where LIE_TYPE is one of "G2", "F4", "E6", "E7", "E8" and p is 0 or prime.
+- Run FeasChar(G,LIE_TYPE,p) where LIE_TYPE is one of "G2", "F4", "E6", "E7", "E8" and p is 0 or prime

 ### Customisation